MorphDiv/TeDDi_sample/Reports/graphemes/generate_grapheme_profiles.md

 where each row represents a character or grapheme in a writing system with additional information such as its frequency of occurrence in a text.
-This report generates orthography profiles from each corpus in the 100LC database.
+This report generates orthography profiles from each corpus in the TeDDi database.

-I use the 100LC test data set for corpora for illustration purposes.
+I use the TeDDi test data set for corpora for illustration purposes.
 The output for each corpus is written to the `orthography_profiles` folder in this directory.
-To run on the full database, load `100LC.Rdata`.
+To run on the full database, load `TeDDi.Rdata`.

     # load('../../Database/test.RData')
-    load('../../Database/100LC.Rdata')
+    load('../../Database/TeDDi.Rdata')

 First, we need to merge in the corpus IDs with the lines table.